maine-imre/handwaver/docs/Scenes/ScaleDimension.tex.md

 ### Intersection of a plane and a sphere

+Consider a sphere $S$ with radius $r$ centered at the origin.
+Let $\rho$ be the distance between the center of the sphere and the plane $P$ formed by intersecting the sphere with a plane.
+In the event that the intersection only hits the top or bottom edge of the sphere, the resulting cross-section will simply be a point at the top or bottom of the sphere.

 ### Intersection of a plane and a torus

 ### Intersection of a hyperplane and a hypersphere